 Heat up pita bread and split it open.
 Stuff the pita with the chicken and all of the toppings along with a good drizzle of the garlic aioli.
 Serve the chicken tikka masala pita wraps with extra garlic aioli and extra tomato sauce on the side.

 I'm not lying when I took a bite and immediately yelped with glee.
 I couldn't believe how delicious these wraps were!
-They were so tasty I went ahead and ate it for lunch the next two days.
+They were so tasty I went ahead and ate them for lunch the next two days.

 For more Indian food inspiration check out these Indian butter chicken wings!